lateinit-apps/guitar-app/docs/branching-strategy.md

 Strict GitHub Flow is a bit of overkill for us, so to keep things quite simple and flexible, we will use a cut and modified version of [Git Flow](https://nvie.com/posts/a-successful-git-branching-model/).

+**tl; dr version**:

+1. Implementing new independent functionality? - Create new branch
+2. Working on existing components? - Commit directly to *develop* branch

 ## Git Flow cut summary

 You have two branches that always exist, *master* and *develop*: